Azure/azure-sdk-for-c/sdk/samples/iot/README.md

       $env:VCPKG_ROOT='<FULL PATH to vcpkg>'
       ```

-  2. Set the trust pem file path. **Only for Windows or if required by OS.**
+  2. Set the trust pem filepath. **Only for Windows or if required by OS.**

       Download [BaltimoreCyberTrustRoot.crt.pem](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem) to `<FULL PATH TO azure-sdk-for-c>\sdk\samples\iot\`.
 Confirm the downloaded certificate uses the correct file name and file extension.